TedTschopp/dgx-spark-gpt-oss-120b-server/InstructionsForGitHubCopilot.md

 - Fix Docker install first
 - Fix NVIDIA container runtime (nvidia-container-toolkit) so `docker run --gpus all ... nvidia-smi` works

+If you get Docker permission errors (cannot connect to `/var/run/docker.sock`), ensure your user can run Docker (e.g., add to the `docker` group, then re-login or run `newgrp docker`).

 ## 4) Pull the TensorRT-LLM image (optional but speeds first start)

 ```bash